Christian Bethancourt Player Props: Rays vs. Rangers

 Christian Bethancourt At The Plate

-- Bethancourt has nine doubles, seven home runs and six walks while hitting .237.
+- Bethancourt is batting .237 with nine doubles, seven home runs and six walks.

-- In 11 games this season (27.5%), Bethancourt has picked up an RBI, and in four of those games (10.0%) he had two or more.
+- In 11 games this year (26.8%), Bethancourt has picked up an RBI, and in four of those games (9.8%) he had more than one.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.